 Waging Peace in Colombia

-All of my predecessors over the past five decades attempted to make peace with the FARC, the largest and oldest guerrilla army to have emerged in Latin America.
+All of my predecessors over the last five decades attempted to make peace with the FARC, the largest and oldest guerrilla army to have emerged in Latin America.
 They all failed.
 So why has this peace process proved successful?

 Above all, this has been a well-planned and carefully executed process that began when we achieved certain conditions.
 First, we had to change the correlation of military forces in favor of the Colombian state.
 Second, we had to convince the FARC’s leaders that it was in their own personal interest to enter serious negotiations and that they would never achieve their objectives through violence and guerrilla warfare.

 Project Syndicate celebrates its 25th anniversary with PS 25, a collection of our hardest-hitting commentaries so far.

 To continue reading, log in or register now.

 Get unlimited access to all PS premium content, including in-depth commentaries, book reviews, exclusive interviews, On Point, the Big Picture, the PS Archive, and our annual year-ahead magazine.
 Subscribe Now.